 The third factor concerns the requirement that every multiverse have a beginning because every multiverse must be inflationary (have an expansion rate greater than zero), making it subject to the Borde-Vilenkin-Guth Proof.
 This means that no plausible multiverse could produce an unlimited number of bubble universes.
 Again, this factor alone does not invalidate the multiverse as a possible explanation for our highly improbable anthropic universe, because a multiverse could theoretically produce $10^{10^{123}}$ (or more!) bubble universes.
-However, whenthe above three factors are combined with the fourth, it raises serious doubts about the adequacy of the multiverse as an explanation of anthropic coincidences.
+However, when the above three factors are combined with the fourth, it raises serious doubts about the adequacy of the multiverse as an explanation of anthropic coincidences.

-69 Davies.
+52 Hoyle.
+1981. pp. 8-12.
+53 Davies.
 1983. pp. 173-174.

 The fourth factor concerns fine-tuning in the multiverse itself.
 Currently, all known multiverse theories have significant fine-tuning requirements.
-Linde's Chaotic Inflationary Multiverse cannot randomly cough out bubble universes because they would collide and make the bubble universes inhospitable to life; the bubble universes must be spaced out in a slow roll, which requires considerable fine-tuning in the multiverses initial parameters.
-70 Similarly, Susskind's String Theory Landscape requires considerable meta-level fine-tuning to explain its "anthropic tendencies."
-This means that the multiverse may not be able to provide a satisfactory explanation for fine-tuning, but will only move the fine-tuning problem back one step, giving rise to the question, "So what is the source of the multiverse's fine-tuning?"When we combine this explanatory sufficiency problem with the many challenges faced by the multiverse hypothesis itself (elucidated above by Luke Barnes), it may well be less reasonable and responsible than the intelligent creator explanaiton.

-In view of the above four factors, many physicists consider the supernatural design hypothesis to be just as reasonable and responsible (if not more reasonable and responsible) than the multiverse hypothesis for explaining the occurrence of our highly improbable anthropic universe.
+Linde's Chaotic Inflationary Multiverse cannot randomly cough out bubble universes because they would collide and make the bubble universes inhospitable to life; the bubble universes must be spaced out in a slow roll which requires considerable fine-tuning in the multiverses initial parameters.54 Similarly, Susskind's String Theory Landscape requires considerable meta-level fine-tuning to explain its "anthropic tendencies."55 In view of the above four factors, many physicists consider the supernatural design hypothesis to be just as reasonable and responsible (if not more reasonable and responsible) than the multiverse hypothesis for explaining the occurrence of our highly improbable anthropic universe.

-Some scientists have tried to cast doubt on the supernatural design hypothesis by appealing to a seemingly logical problem - namely that a designer would seem to be more improbable than anything it could design.
-Richard Dawkins is the best known advocate of this position, 72 and I respond to him below in Chapter Two, Section I.D.74
+Some physicists and philosophers have tried to cast doubt on the supernatural design hypothesis by appealing to a seemingly logical problem - namely that a designer would seem to be more improbable than anything it could design.
+Richard Dawkins is the best known advocate of this position, and I respond to him below in Section I.D.56

 VI.
-Conclusion Back to top
+Conclusion